 As a fifth-grade math teacher, I work with students every day who struggle to keep up with the curriculum when life and school schedules are “regular.”
 Before COVID-19, my kids required creative lesson planning and hands-on interaction to ensure they stayed focused and didn't fall behind.

-Many of my students live with parents and family members who had to keep working during the crisis in grocery stores, as health aides or at fast food establishments — all of which continued operating and required overtime and extra staffing.
+Many of my students live with parents and family members who have had to keep working jobs in grocery stores, as health aides or at fast food establishments — all of which continue operating and often require overtime and extra staffing as COVID exposure impacts employees.
 Other caregivers quickly found themselves out of work with no resources to pay for basic needs.

-In a matter of days, the system that supported these families through meal programs, childcare and education closed.
+When the pandemic began, we quickly saw that the system that supported these families through meal programs, childcare and education closed.
 Vulnerable families were even more vulnerable.
-When I called students who had not logged into our e-learning portal to check on them, they shared stories about how this pandemic is affecting their lives that no child should have to endure.
+When I called to check on students who had not logged into our e-learning portal, they shared stories about how this pandemic is affecting their lives that no child should have to endure.

 Parents were scrambling to feed their children.
 Our school adapted quickly to provide lunches, but with no school buses for transportation, working parents had no way to get their kids to our school to pick up meals.